-Former Federal Aviation Administration (FAA) land lies between NCTS and South Finegayan.
-The land was released by the federal government to GovGuam.
-Approximately, 5 ac (2 hectares [ha]) of land bordering Route 3 within the Former FAA area were retained by the Navy.
-The acreage calculations in the EIS/OEIS include the small parcel of Navy land within the Former FAA property.
+The Former-Federal Aviation Administration (FAA) parcel physically separates Naval Computer and Telecommunications Station (NCTS) and the Navy South Finegayan Housing parcel.
+The land was previously released by the federal government to GovGuam.
+Property records indicate that approximately 5 ac (2 ha) of land bordering Route 3 within the Former FAA parcel were retained by the Navy.
+This small area was the former site of the National Weather Service Station and there are remnant structures and utilities remaining.